erred/w/src/blog/benchmark-cloudbuild.md

 #### Benchmark building containers

-for my use case: small Gomicroservice repos with multistage build
+for my use case: small Go microservice repos with multistage build

 _conclusion_: use `docker build`